amitchell05/100-days-of-code/log.md

 **Thoughts**: This will be another busy week...Conferences, classes, appointments, studying, and more.
 I must prepare myself.

+### Day 36: September 27, 2020

+**Today's Progress**: I'm almost halfway through Coursera's Intro to Figma guided project.
+I hope to learn more about front-end development and web design and utilize Figma for future projects.
+Also, I solve a few HackerRank exercises in the Problem-Solving section.

+**Thoughts**: On some of them, I still feel I use Google too much to remind me of methods I can use.
+Hopefully, I will be able to recall them better with practice.

 ## Saved Example

 ### Day 1: June 27, Monday